wp-plugins/pauls-latest-posts/readme.txt

 = What settings can I change? =
 The plugin page allows you to change the following settings:

+1. General Options
+* Use Title: Choose whether the widget title should be displayed or not.
-1. Title: Title of the Sidebar widget.
+* Title: Title of the Sidebar widget.
+1. Post Options
+* Show Posts: Choose whether Posts should be displayed or not.
+* Show Posts Title: Choose whether the title for the Posts section should be displayed or not.
+* Posts Title: Title for the Posts section.
-1. Number of Posts: Number of posts to show in the Sidebar.
+* Number of Posts: Number of posts to show in the Sidebar.
-1. Excerpt Size: Number of words to display in the excerpt for the post.
+* Excerpt Size: Number of words to display in the excerpt for the post.
-1. Randomise Post Offset: Picks a random offset and displays the next "Number of Posts" from that offset.
+* Randomise Post Offset: Picks a random offset and displays the next "Number of Posts" from that offset.
 Over-rides any specified "Post Offset".
-1. Post Offset: The number of posts to skip before displaying the list in the Sidebar.
+* Post Offset: The number of posts to skip before displaying the list in the Sidebar.
 Numbering starts from 0.
 To ignore the latest post, set the offset to 1.
-1. Read More Text: Text display at the end of the excerpt.
+* Read More Text: Text display at the end of the excerpt.
 Defaults to "Read More".
-1. Allow HTML in Excerpt: If left unticked, all HTML tags will be stripped, leaving only plain text.
+* Allow HTML in Excerpt: If left unticked, all HTML tags will be stripped, leaving only plain text.
 Enabling this option will leave in the HTML.
+1. Comments Options
-1. Show Comments: Should the widget also display your latest comments.
+* Show Latest Comments: Should the widget also display your latest comments.
+* Show Comments Title: Choose whether the title for the Comments section should be displayed or not.
+* Comments Title: Title for the Comments section.
-1. Number of Comments: Number of comments to show in the Sidebar.
+* Number of Comments: Number of comments to show in the Sidebar.
+1. Style Options
+* Use These Styles: Tick this box is you want the widget to insert the specified styles in the header of your blog.
+Leave this unticked if you prefer to specify the styles in your own stylesheet.
-1. Style for Posts/ Comments Heading: Set CSS style for the H3 heading used to display "Posts" and "Comments".
+* Style for Posts/ Comments Heading: Set CSS style for the H3 heading used to display "Posts" and "Comments".
-1. Style for Post Link: Set CSS style for link to article.
+* Style for Post Link: Set CSS style for link to article.
-1. Style for Excerpt Text: Set CSS style for the excerpt.
+* Style for Excerpt Text: Set CSS style for the excerpt.
-1. Style for Read More Link: Set CSS style for "Read More".
+* Style for Read More Link: Set CSS style for "Read More".

 Note: When specifying the styles there is no need to include {} at the beginning and end of your styles.
 See the default styles for an example.